eveld/git-fundamentals/instructions/06_merge_conflicts/understanding_conflicts.md

 ## When Do Conflicts Happen?

-Conflicts occur when:
-1. Two branches modify the same lines in a file
-2. One branch modifies a file while another deletes it
-3. Both branches create a file with the same name but different content
+Conflicts occur when two branches modify the same lines in a file, when one branch modifies a file while another deletes it, or when both branches create a file with the same name but different content.
+Git can merge changes in different parts of a file automatically, but when the same lines change in both branches, it needs your help deciding which version to keep.

 ## Why Conflicts Are Normal

 Conflicts are a natural part of collaborative development.
-They happen when:
-- Two developers work on the same feature
-- You're working on a long-lived feature branch while main continues to evolve
-- Parallel bug fixes touch the same code
+They happen when two developers work on the same feature, when you're working on a long-lived feature branch while main continues to evolve, or when parallel bug fixes touch the same code.
+In active projects with multiple contributors, conflicts are inevitable and frequent.

 Don't panic when you see a conflict - it just means Git needs your help deciding what the final version should look like.
+Git is being cautious by not making assumptions about which changes should win.
+This is actually a feature, not a bug - it prevents Git from silently choosing the wrong version and creating subtle bugs.

 ## Diverged Branches